How to Find Old Emails: A Step-by-Step Guide

 If details are fuzzy, broaden searches with category terms, wildcards, or synonyms; then review inbox rules, storage, and provider support if the message still can’t be found.

 Old emails tend to disappear under the weight of new messages, shifting priorities, and constant notifications.
-Whether you are looking for a client update, a document you forgot to save, or an approval from months ago, finding that one message can feel harder than it should.
+You are looking for a client update, a document you forgot to save, or an approval from months ago; finding that one message can feel harder than it should.
 The good news is that most emails are recoverable with the right approach.

 Use the steps below to track down emails you thought were gone: